smeshko/project-rulebook-web/_bmad/bmm/workflows/4-implementation/run-tests/steps/step-03-fix.md

 - Asking for approval (should auto-apply)
 - Not re-running after fixes

-**Master Rule:** Fix automatically, commit fixes, respect the 3-attempt limit.
+**Master Rule:** Execute all actions completely, track all results, and proceed to the correct next step.
+Fix automatically, commit fixes, respect the 3-attempt limit.